 Often, even if you have kept the entire space simple, adding simple accessories can enhance the look too.
 Adding a heavy toran at the door or two metal hanging lamps at the two sides of the door also enhances the look of the pooja unit.
 Similarly, you can decorate your pooja unit according to your choice to make it even more beautiful.

-Of course, when you have a whole pooja room, you have so many options in your hand to experiment and use.
-You can always think of having a false ceiling or added drop ceiling of your choice that suits the interiors of your pooja room.
 One of the best options that you can have is that of having CNC cutting a false ceiling too that will match with the design of the door.
 Hanging a chandelier from this false ceiling transforms the look of the pooja room and elevates it to altogether a new height.

 It’s important to give attention to the pooja room’s significance in your home and the relevance of its design if you want the overall aesthetics to turn out the way you see them.
 Ensure a harmonious and tranquil environment with Bonito Designs’ full-home interior designs.